 2. The minimum distance of the reflecting surface from the source of sound must be 17.2 m.

-Musical instruments like megaphone and a horn are made up of a tube whichis followed by a conical opening.
+Musical instruments like a megaphone and a horn are made up of a tube, which is followed by a conical opening.

-It is used in a stethoscope which is used for hearing sounds developed within the body.
-The sound of the patient’s heartbeat is heard by the doctor’s ears by multiple reflections of sound.
+It is used in a stethoscope, which is used for hearing sounds developed within the body.
+The sound of the patient’s heartbeat is heard by the doctor’s ears through multiple reflections of sound.

 Ceilings of auditoriums are made curved aiming that sound after reflection reaches all corners of the hall.

 1. These high frequencies clean spiral tubes, electronic components and several other places which are hard to reach.
-The objects which are needed to be cleaned are put in a cleaning solution and the ultrasonic waves are passed in the solution.
-Because of the high frequency of these particles, the dust particles and the dirt get removed and the object becomes clean
+The objects that need to be cleaned are put in a cleaning solution, and the ultrasonic waves are passed through the solution.
+Because of the high frequency of these particles, the dust particles and the dirt get removed, and the object becomes clean

 2. Ultrasonic vibrations are used to find cracks and flaws in metal blocks.
-These metal blocks are used for construction of buildings and scientific equipment.
-The floors or the cracks inside these are invisible from outside.
+These metal blocks are used for the construction of buildings and scientific equipment.
+The floors or the cracks inside these are invisible from the outside.
 It reduces the strength of the buildings and machines.
-Ultraviolet waves are passed through these metal blocks to cure this and the detectors function to detect the propagated waves.
-When any small defect is encountered these ultrasound reflects back which indicates the presence of any crack.
+Ultraviolet waves are passed through these metal blocks to cure this, and the detectors function to detect the propagated waves.
+When any small defect is encountered, these ultrasound reflects back, which indicates the presence of any crack.

 3. Ultrasonic waves are used in the technique of echocardiography.
 This technique makes the ultrasonic waves reflect from various parts of the heart and develop its image.